 - Degree plans, course selection, and transfer information

 - Information on the registration process and viewing DegreeWorks

 After satisfying admission requirements, all students new to Tyler Junior College may be required to participate in a testing process if appropriate test scores are not on file.
 If required, testing must be completed prior to meeting with an Academic Advisor for proper placement into courses.
 For further information on your testing requirements please contact the Admissions Office, 903-510-2523.

 The advising process is a partnership with specific Student (Advisee) and Advisor responsibilities.

-Academic Advisors assist students pursuing majors offered by each school: the School of Professional and Technical Programs, the School of Nursing and Health Professions, the School of Engineering, Mathematics, and Science, and the School of Humanities, Communications, and Fine Arts.
+Academic Advisors assist students pursuing majors offered by each school: the School of Professional and Technical Programs, the School of Nursing and Health Sciences, the School of Engineering, Mathematics and Science, and the School of Humanities, Communications and Fine Arts.
 Students are encouraged to identify a career interest or major interest and then consult the Academic Advisor for the School which most closely represents that interest.
 Advisors see students on a walk-in basis or by appointment.
 Please contact the appropriate Academic Advising office by telephone to find out the walk-in days that meet your needs or make an appointment with your Advisor.